Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ## Learning Story 222
 As a student I want to learn how to work in Jupyter Notebook, so I understand the way to work with it when using it in this project

+### What I have learned
+Before starting this project, I had never used Jupyter Notebook and didn’t know how it worked.
+After doing some research, I learned how to navigate and use it effectively.
+Jupyter Notebook makes it easy to write and run code in separate blocks, which is great for testing and debugging.
+You can run one cell at a time to check specific parts of your code, or run all cells at once to see the full program in action.
+It also allows you to add text cells using Markdown to explain your code, document your thought process, or provide important information for other developers.
+One feature I found especially helpful is the ability to visualize data directly in the notebook using libraries like Matplotlib or Pandas.
+This makes it much easier to interpret results and spot trends while working with data.